Braun-Alex/named-entity-recognition/README.md

 - #### sklearn_crfsuite
 - #### numpy
 - #### gensim
+- #### TensorFlow

 ## 🔧 Features

-The repository begins with the **Conditional Random Fields (CRF)**, **FastText** and **Random Forest** models for NER, demonstrating the efficiency and effectiveness of various machine learning methods in NLP.
+The repository begins with the **Conditional Random Fields (CRF)**, **FastText**, **Random Forest** and **LSTM** models for NER, demonstrating the efficiency and effectiveness of various machine learning methods in NLP.

 ## 🚀 Coming Soon

-Work is ongoing to include more sophisticated NER methods.
-Future updates will introduce these machine learning methods:
+Work is ongoing to include more sophisticated NER method.
+Future update will introduce LSTM model using FastText embedding and CRF layers.

-- **LSTM (Long Short-Term Memory)**.
-A type of recurrent neural network capable of learning order dependencies in sequence prediction problems.

-- **BERT (Bidirectional Encoder Representations from Transformers)**.
-A method for pre-training language representations showing significant promise across a range of NLP tasks, including NER.

 ## 📄 License